- History of the Icelandic Flag

 Stykkishólmur's history lies predominantly in trading, long before the 16th Danish Trade Monopoly even.
 The township celebrates their historic routes with Denmark with an annual festival, "Danish Days".
 The flag's design appears to show a rotor, a possible nod to the town's secondary sector, fishing.
 The shape at the top is inspired by the small island, Stykkið, located just off the town's shoreline.

-Photo from Wikimedia, Creative Commons, by Connormah
+Photo from Wikimedia, Creative Commons, by Connormah.
+No edits made.

 The flag of Kopavogur displays a green shield showing the town's famous church, Kópavogskirkja, focusing particularly on the building's peculiar, arched architecture.
 Below the church is an illustration of a young seal pup, in honour of one of Iceland's most famous resident species.
 The name of the town, in fact, translates to "Seal Pup Bay".